pragmatic-data/pragmatic-data-platform/README.md

 This way we avoid orphans by pointing to a default record created just-in-time while allowing the FK in the facts to be properly used if/when an entry for the FK becomes available in the Business Concept table.

-For more details, check the [README file](macros/structural/delivery/README.md) for the Refined layer.
+For more details, check the [README file](macros/structural/delivery/README.md) for the Delivery layer.

 ----
 ### &#169;  Copyright 2022-2025 Roberto Zagni